urllib3/urllib3/docs/advanced-usage.rst

 be different depending on the type of proxy you selected and the destination you're contacting.

+Note that regardless of HTTP version support, the tunneling will always start a HTTP/1.1 connection.
+HTTP/2 can be negotiated afterward.
+Also note that using a proxy disable HTTP/3 if supported, the connection will never be upgraded.

 HTTP and HTTPS Proxies
 ~~~~~~~~~~~~~~~~~~~~~~